 The house dress is exactly what you imagine it to be: a dress to be worn around the house.
 The main thing here is that it needs to be loose and comfortable but still okay if you need to pop out to the shops.

-All hail the cardigan, which really came back with a vengeance at this end of this year.
-It's a great staple to have in your wardrobe for those winter days and still great when you head into spring/summer 2021.
+All hail the cardigan, which really came back with a vengeance at the end of last year.
+It's a great staple to have in your wardrobe for those cooler summer evenings.

 & Other Stories Wool Blend Tortoise Button Cardigan (£65)